cornell-colab/Day-1-Introduction/instructions.md

 ### Before the Session

-Choose one or two of the Major Projects listed below, and one or two of the Summer Fellow Alums projects.
+From the [list of projects](https://github.com/cornell-colab/Day-1-Introduction/blob/master/list%20of%20projects), choose one or two of the Major Projects, and one or two of the projects created by the Summer Fellow Alums.

-##### For your chosen projects,
+#### For each of your chosen projects,

 1. Interact with the site and its tool(s) until you have a good feeling for the project’s scope, goals, and capabilities.
 2. Read any associated “About” information to get a sense of the who the project’s creators are (and how many of them there are), what tools were used in the creation, what its data sources are, and any sources of funding.